Published Nov 07 2023

 Professor (Research), Clinical Epidemiology

 Susan is a clinician researcher with expertise in the role of sex hormones in women across the lifespan.
-She is Head of the Monash University Women’s Health Research Program and holds a Level 3 NHMRC Investigator Grant.
-Susan is a Consultant Endocrinologist and Head of the Women’s Endocrine Clinic, Alfred Hospital Melbourne and a consultant at Cabrini Medical Centre.
-She is a Fellow and Council Member of the Australian Academy of Health and Medical Sciences.
-Susan’s research spans basic science to clinical trials and has been pivotal in our understanding of sex hormones in women in multiple non-reproductive target tissues including the brain (cognition, mood, sexual function), cardiovascular system (lipids, vascular function and coagulation) and other tissues (fat, muscle, joint cartilage and bone).
+SheÆs head of the Monash University Women’s Health Research Program, and holds a Level 3 NHMRC Investigator Grant.
+Susan is a consultant endocrinologist and head of the Women’s Endocrine Clinic at the Alfred Hospital in Melbourne, and a consultant at Cabrini Medical Centre.
+She’s a fellow and council member of the Australian Academy of Health and Medical Sciences.
+Susan’s research spans basic science to clinical trials, and has been pivotal in our understanding of sex hormones in women in multiple non-reproductive target tissues, including the brain (cognition, mood, sexual function), cardiovascular system (lipids, vascular function and coagulation), and other tissues (fat, muscle, joint cartilage and bone).
 She leads a research program supported by the NHMRC, MRFF and the Heart Foundation.

 Other stories you might like